mplattu/abitti-scripts/README.md

 ## Create Abitti Server Using a Given Disk Image

 `abitti_createsrv.sh` Create Abitti Server using given disk image.
 You might want to use this script to create a server around a backup .vmdk file created with Naksu.
+If you execute this after `abitti_createvm` your server drops to internal VirtualBox `abitti` network with one student VM.

 ## Run Abitti server in VirtualBox for a local exam network